Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

 ### Asynchronous Execution

-To process Hystrix command asynchronously you should return an instance of `AsyncResult` in your command method as in the exapmple below:
+To process Hystrix command asynchronously you should return an instance of `AsyncResult` in your command method as in the example below:
 ```java
     @HystrixCommand
     public Future<User> getUserByIdAsync(final String id) {